CloudFerro/doc/source/static/pricelist.rst

    :align: center

 |
 | * processing units -  Each request is "worth" a proportional amount of processing units depending on what data and processing is requested.
-For better understanding how processing units are define, please visit `Data related services <https://creodias.eu/data-related-services>`_, section  EO Data HUB Service - OGC WMS extended service.

 .. figure:: https://raw.githubusercontent.com/CloudFerro/doc/master/source/static/6.png